-Ferry transportation is available between the Labuhan Lombok ferry port (on Lombok Island's east coast) to port Poto Tano (on Sumbawa Island).
+Ferries are available between Labuhan Lombok ferry port (Lombok Island's east coast) and port Poto Tano (Sumbawa Island).
 The Indonesian company Pelni Shipping Line serves a nation-wide network of vehicular and passenger ferry services throughout the whole archipelago.
-The Pelni Line's offices are in Ampenan (port to Mataram, Lombok Island).
+Pelni Line's offices are in Ampenan (port to Mataram, Lombok Island).

 Port Pulau Sumbawa Island cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Pulau Sumbawa Island, Sumbawa Besar, Indonesia.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.

 The Pulau Sumbawa Island cruise port map is interactive.
 It shows the port's exact location, along with the real-time cruise ship traffic (if any) in its vicinity - today, and right now.
 By zooming-out you can see other cruise ship ports located near Pulau Sumbawa Island, Sumbawa Besar, Indonesia.

 If you lose the Pulau Sumbawa Island location on the map, simply reload the page (also with F5 button).
 This feature is integrated with the CruiseMapper's cruise ship tracker tracking the vessels' current positions at sea and in ports.